 Years ago before the more advanced (and better) flea treatments were available I gave a new small kitten a flea dip at the advice of a veterinarian.
 The kitten apparently licked some of the flea medication off of her and later that night I had to take her to the emergency room at the animal hospital to get her a shot of atropine.
 Thankfully, she survived (for another 16 years), but you must be very careful when using flea medicine on kittens or even on adult cats.
 Flea medication contains insecticides that may be harmful to your cat or kitten, as well as the fleas.
 For this reason, don't give your cat a flea bath or dip, and don't use flea sprays or powders on your cat.
 The cat will lick the insecticide off and may become very ill.

-While use of this product and products like the one used in the video may not harm your cat, it possibly could and that is why I only use flea medicines from the vet on my cats and recommend you do the same.
+While use of over the counter products may not harm your cat, they possibly could and that is why I only use flea medicines from the vet on my cats and recommend you do the same.

 Don't use flea collars as a flea deterrent.
 They don't work.
 About the only thing flea collars will do for your cat is irritate your cat's neck.
 They don't work well for flea control.

 The best flea treatments for cats are Advantage, Frontline, or Revolution for kittens.
 All three of these are topical treatments.
 You can use Advantage or Frontline on kittens, however, they get a lower dose.
 You can't use either product on kittens under eight weeks old.

 Revolution for kittens is a topical treatment that gets rid of fleas as well as ear mites, roundworms (Toxocara cati), and hookworms (Ancylostoma tubaeforme).
 This is a great product to use when you take in a stray kitten that probably has a variety of internal and external parasites.